gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 ..  container:: justify

-    Then, create 2 new groups by typing the following lines
+    When prompted, type the following 4 lines to create 2 additional groups:

 ..  code-block:: bash